Conservation Laws and the Non-Classicality of Gravity: Appendix

-It means that the expectation value of observable $O_{\mathcal{Q/C}}$ of the subsystem is also a conserved quantity in the quantum-classical hybrid dynamics.
-Therefore, our no-go theorem applies to the evolution of hybrid systems at any time.
+This mathematically guarantees that the expectation value of the local observable $O_{\mathcal{Q/C}}$ of either subsystem is an absolute conserved quantity under quantum-classical hybrid dynamics.
+Therefore, our no-go theorem applies rigorously to the continuous evolution of hybrid systems over any time scale.